buildtesters/buildtest/docs/gettingstarted/query_test_report.rst

     .. command-output:: buildtest report --formatfields

-Format Reports (``buildtest report --detailed``)
+Detailed Reports (``buildtest report --detailed``)
 -----------------------------------------------

-The **buildtest report --helpformat** command displays a list of all available format fields, which can be quite long.
-If you want to format the report table by detailed fields, run the below command.
-These detailed fields are user, state, id, name, buildspecs, errfile, outfile, runtime, and returncode.
-You can run buildtest report --detailed command as shown below.
+The **buildtest report --detailed** option can be used to show a detailed test report that may be of interest when examining a test.
+This option is synonymous to running ``buildtest report --format name, id, user, state, returncode, runtime, outfile, errfile, buildspec``.
+Shown below is an example output.

 .. dropdown:: ``buildtest report --detailed``